maciekKuba/soft-hard-ware-consistency-checker/README.md

 # soft-hard-ware-consistency-checker
-Software and Hardware Consistency Checker
+Tool that checks mapping of microcontroller's pins between software and schematic

 ## Goal
-The script performs consistency check of microcontroller's pins assignment between software and PCB projects.
+The script performs consistency check of microcontroller's pins labels between software and PCB projects.
 Less eye checks.
-Less forgotten changes and cut-and-bypassed lines on just etched new PCB a while ago.
+Less forgotten changes.
 Less hacky solders.
 Less bugs in configuration.

-### General operation
+### Operation in general
-It compares data of pins assignment taken from C file and netlist file from PCB project.
+It compares pin label taken from C file with name of the net to which the pin is connected in the circuit project.
+Name of net is treated as pins label in the circuit design.

 ## Requirements

 Python 3.

-The tool supports netfiles outputted from KiCad (tested under KiCad 4).
+The tool supports netlist files outputted from KiCad (tested under KiCad 4).
-Also, it requires use of imposed C file format.
+Moreover, it requires use of imposed C file format in the software.

 ### C file format
 There are required 2 files - a source and a header.
-For header, please look into repository.
-Just copy and paste into your project's sources/headers directory.
+Header is ready to copy and paste from under /utils directory.
-C file (does not need to be separate file) must contain pins assignments as follows:
+C file must contain labels assignments as follows:

     //PIN_INIT(GPIOA, 4, xxx)
     PIN_INIT(GPIOA, 5, SPI_CK)

-The macro PIN_INIT() creates an object of following type (see pin.h):
+The macro PIN_INIT() creates a structure of following type (see pin.h):

     typedef struct pin
     {